DSIA

 Conjecture

-A conclusion deduced by surmise or guesswork.
+A conclusion that is deduced by surmise or guesswork.

 — Source: Merriam-Webster